 26. Try zip lining

 From aerial adventure courses to dedicated zip line parks, there are a handful of awesome places to soar above the trees throughout Tampa Bay.
 Empower Adventures in Oldsmar is one of our favorites, thanks to the 2.5-hour Zip Line Adventure.
 Highlights include 5 zip lines, a suspension bridge and aerial challenges.
-Read our guide to zip lining in Tampa Bay for the full scoop.
+There are Five Places to Go Zip Lining in Tampa Bay and Beyond that we recommend for an adventurous date!

 27. Visit flora and flamingos at Sunken Gardens